An Eye-Opening Look at Volunteer Time Off Programs

 What does VTO look like in practice?

-When you think about how VTO works in practice, you might envision an employee leaving their shift early to volunteer with their favorite organization.
-However, there are many ways your organization and employees can use VTO, such as:
+When you think about how VTO works in practice, you might envision a supporter leaving their shift early to volunteer with their favorite organization.
+However, there are many ways individuals can utilize VTO, such as:

-• Individual volunteering, in which employees join volunteer opportunities on their own.
+- Individual volunteering, in which employees generally identify, schedule, and participate in volunteer opportunities on their own.

-• Group or company-organized volunteering, where groups of employees join together to give nonprofits even more helping hands.
-Employees may form these groups on their own, but your business can also organize a company-wide volunteer shift.
+- Group or company-organized volunteering, where groups of employees join together to give nonprofits even more helping hands.
+Employees may form these groups on their own, though businesses can also organize a company-wide volunteer shift.

-For example, let’s say you run a dog daycare business and implement a VTO policy for employees.
-Your employees might group together to lend their various skills to a local dog rescue.
-While your on-site groomer can help bathe the dogs and trim nails, your behavior specialists might teach the dogs a few basic tricks.
-Then, your daycare could also organize company-wide volunteer days to walk the dogs, socialize puppies, and clean out kennels.
+For example, let’s say a dog daycare business implements a VTO policy for its employees.
+Those employees might group together to lend their various skills to a local dog rescue.
+While an on-site groomer can help bathe the dogs and trim nails, a behavior specialist might teach the dogs a few basic tricks.
+Then, the dog daycare business could also organize company-wide volunteer days to walk the dogs, socialize puppies, and clean out kennels.

-How can your business create a volunteer time off policy?
+How do businesses create volunteer time off policies?

 VTO Policy Structure

-There are a few key elements you’ll need to include in your VTO policy, including:
+There are a few key elements businesses need to include in their policies, such as:

-• The purpose of the program.
-Briefly explain why you’re implementing the program (e.g., to better the community).
-Knowing the purpose of the program gives employees more context about your decision and can help them better understand how to use their VTO hours.
+- The purpose of the program.
+Briefly explain the purpose of the program (e.g., to better the community).
+Knowing the reason behind the programs gives employees more context about the decision and can help them better understand how to use their VTO hours.

-• Hour accrual limit.
-Set a specific cap for how many VTO hours an employee can save up during a set time period.
-For example, you may limit the hours to 40 VTO hours per year.
+- Hour accrual limit.
+There’s generally a specific cap on how many VTO hours an employee can save up during a set time period.
+For example, companies often limit the number of hours to between 8 and 40 VTO hours per year.

-• Impact on PTO usage.
-While VTO should not reduce an employee’s available PTO hours, you may need to provide clarification for certain situations.
-For example, if you have a limit on how many PTO hours an employee can use per month, how does VTO factor into that policy?
+- Impact on PTO usage.
+While VTO should not reduce an employee’s available PTO hours, there may require clarification for certain situations.
+For example, if a company enacts a limit on how many PTO hours an employee can use per month, how does VTO factor into that policy?

-• Usage limits or guidelines.
-Decide on other usage guidelines to ensure employees are using the program the way you envision it.
-For example, you may limit them to a maximum of two volunteer days per month and require that each volunteer opportunity be at least three hours long.
+- Usage limits or guidelines.
+Decide on other usage guidelines to ensure employees are leveraging the program the way it was envisioned.
+For example, a company might limit employees to a maximum of two volunteer days per month and require that each volunteer opportunity be at least three hours long.

-• Eligibility.
+- Eligibility.
 Outline which employees are eligible to accrue and use VTO hours.
-Perhaps you’ll require them to have worked for your business for at least three months and be full-time.
+For example, employees may be required to have worked for the business for at least three months and be full-time.

-• Request and approval process.
+- Request and approval process.
 Walk through how employees can request their volunteer time off, and include or link to the request form.
-Lay out any rules you have about these requests such as how far in advance employees need to put them in, what information they must provide, and who to send them to.
+Lay out any rules about these requests, such as how far in advance employees need to put them in, what information they must provide, and who to send them to.

 Sample VTO Policy

 Every company’s VTO policy will look different depending on its needs, budget, other time off policies, and more.
-We put together a quick example that can help you get started:
+We put together a quick example that can help you get an idea of how these policies are structured.

 ABC Company, Inc. Volunteer Time Off Policy